jakkrol/movie_tracker/README.md

 # Movie Tracker & Recommender

-A polyglot full-stack web application that allows users to search, track, and manage their movie watchlists with a personalized recommendation engine.
-Built using the PERN stack and a Python-based microservice.
+A polyglot full-stack web application that allows users to search, track, and manage their movie watchlists.
+Built using the PERN stack.

 ## 🚀 Key Features

-* **Polyglot Architecture:** Combines a **Node.js/Express** REST API for core operations with a **Python/Flask** microservice dedicated to the recommendation logic.
+* **Architecture:** Combines a **Node.js/Express** REST API for core operations.
 * **Smart Recommendations:** A recommendation engine that analyzes the user's PostgreSQL watch history to suggest new movies based on genres and ratings.
 * **Advanced JWT Authentication:** Secure, stateless authentication system implementing **Access & Refresh Tokens** with **Bcrypt** password hashing for maximum security.
 * **TMDB Integration:** Seamless, real-time movie data fetching and searching via The Movie Database (TMDB) API.